-This simple family budgeting spreadsheet helps you summarize your income and expenses each month, making it easy to know how much you have to spend.
+This simple family budgeting spreadsheet will help you easily summarize your income and expenses at the start of each month, making it easy to know just how much you have to spend.

 Making and sticking to a family budget is the best way to take control of your finances.
 One of the best ways to ensure you stick to your budget each month is to create a family budgeting spreadsheet.

 This simple budget tracker you create will help you quickly summarize your income and expenses each month, making it easy to know exactly how much you have to spend as you work your way through your finances.

 Organize Your Income and Expenses

 Before you start creating a family budgeting spreadsheet, you should start by outlining your family budget.
 First, list all your sources of income, including your regular paycheck and any other sources of income your family may have.

 Then, outline your expenses.
 Start by listing all of your regular monthly expenses, like your mortgage, utility bills, insurance, and child care.

 Then, consider other monthly expenses that vary from month-to-month, like gas money, clothing purchases, food purchases, and entertainment expenses.